AcroMace/receptionkit/README.md

 You can sync the iPad with contacts from [Google](https://support.google.com/mail/answer/2753077?hl=en), [Outlook](https://support.office.com/en-au/article/Synchronize-Outlook-and-Apple-iPhone-or-iPod-touch-contacts-149cbfc5-4396-4ab3-8b65-22915e4043dc), or use any standard way of syncing contacts with iOS.

+## Getting images

+If you use `/sk #image` in Slack, it will post an image from the front-facing camera.
+You can change the command by changing `Config.Photos.ImageCaptureCommand`.
+You can also disable the command by setting `Config.Photos.EnableCommand` to `false`.

+The app will also post a picture when someone interacts with the iPad.
+You can disable this behaviour by setting `SendOnInteraction` to `false`.

 ## Customization

 ![](https://github.com/AcroMace/receptionkit/raw/master/Screenshots/colours.png)